vaibhavt896/twix/README.md

 ## Description

 Twix is a simple Twitter-like web application that allows users to post and interact with tweets.
-It provides features such as liking, retweeting, replying, deleting tweets, and saving to localStorage.
+It provides features such as liking, retweeting, replying, deleting tweets, and saving to local storage.

 ## Features